HathorNetwork/rfcs/text/0000-p2p-identity.md

 Because of that, we've decided to create a central authority certificate and all generated certificates for each peer are not self signed anymore, they are signed by this central authority and have the public key of the peer.
 This is important to guarantee that the certificate exchange happens when starting the connection.

+The central authority certificate can be accessed [here][4] and its private key can be accessed [here][5].

 ## Man-in-the-middle attack

-During the TLS connection, both peers exchange certificates and a Diffie-Hellman key, so we can ensure that all future messages exchanged by them are not exposed to a MITM attack.
+During the TLS connection, both peers exchange certificates, which are used in an Authenticated Diffie-Hellman Key Exchange, so we can ensure that all future messages exchanged by them are not exposed to a MITM.

 If we don't execute the certificate verification, we would be exposed to the following attack, e.g. a MITM (Chuck) can open connection with both sides (Alice and Bob) and manipulate any message.